 Where UVU students live: Most UVU students live in Orem, though many also live in Provo, Vineyard, American Fork, and other Utah Valley cities.
 The areas along University Parkway and near the UVX bus route are the most convenient for campus access.

 No approved-housing requirement means no restrictions on where you live, no conduct codes tied to your housing, and no academic-calendar lease obligations.
 You lease like any other renter.
+New to it all?
+Our college move-in and first-week guide covers what to bring, the apartment walkthrough, and getting set up in your first days.

 Transportation